Famous/framework/README.md

 - - - -

 **IMPORTANT:** This project is in an early phase and under active development; expect bugs and breaking changes to occur.
 To submit a bug report, please use [GitHub Issues](https://github.com/Famous/framework/issues).
-For questions and general support, join our [Slack channel](https://famous-community.slack.com/messages/framework/). **We strongly recommend that you read this README before starting.
-Also see http://famous.github.io/framework/ for a general intro.**
+For questions and general support, join our [Slack channel](https://famous-community.slack.com/messages/framework/).

 - - - -